siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-Implement the function with the following signature to handle normal operation and error processing:
+Implement the processing function, which will return the first value on success and the second value in case of an error:

 ```go
 func (proc *process.Process, inPck *packet.Packet) (*packet.Packet, *packet.Packet)
 ```

-Convert the input packet into a new packet containing the `contents` and send it out:
+In this example, the input packet is transformed into a packet containing the `contents` and sent:

 ```go
 func (n *TextNode) action(proc *process.Process, inPck *packet.Packet) (*packet.Packet, *packet.Packet) {